Go on, grab some coffee and pull up a chair...

 The Only Thing Certain is Change!

 Welcome to the Humanities at HSPVA.
-During our time together, I believe we will discover the way change is the timeless structure that binds us to to each other and to our past.
+During our time together, I believe we will discover the way change is the sweeping structure that binds us to to each other and to our past.
 (And hey, if things didn't change, there would be no "history"!)
 As with all the social sciences, just as with literature and the arts, we will bear down on the question, "what does it mean to be human?"
 That is, what are the essential qualities that we possess, what are the answers that everyone has sought, to what degree is our destiny determined and what can we do about our fate?
 History is much more than mere maps or text books, it is the story of a planet, and the narrative of one species that inhabits that planet.